 Trans-Pacific Strategic Economic Partnership (P4)

-Known as the P4 (Pacific four), the agreement is between Brunei Darussalam, Chile, Singapore, and New Zealand wais the first free trade agreement linking Asia, the Pacific and the Americas.
+The Trans-Pacific Strategic Economic Partnership (P4) between Brunei Darussalam, Chile, Singapore, and New Zealand wais the first free trade agreement linking Asia, the Pacific and the Americas.
 It is also New Zealand's first and only trade agreement with a Latin American country.

-Since it came into force in 2006 New Zealand has seen its exports to Chile grow to $145 million, exports to Singapore have doubled to more than $1 billion, and exports to Brunei although still modest, have more than doubled.
-The agreement also opens up opportunities in investment and services.
+In the decade since the P4 came into force in 2006, New Zealand has seen its exports to Chile grow to NZ$128 million, exports to Singapore have doubled to more than $1.13 billion, and exports to Brunei, although still modest, almost double to $5 million.
+The agreement has also opened up more opportunities in investment and services.

 The P4 set the scene for a much more ambitious Pacific Rim agreement.
-In recent years eight more countries have joined the P4 negotiations including the United States, Australia and Japan.
-The twelve countries are working toward a free trade agreement known as Trans-Pacific Partnership (TPP).
+Eight more countries have joined the P4 economies to negotiate the free trade agreement known as Trans-Pacific Partnership (TPP).